AndrewVolostnykh/viewton/README.md

 ## When to Use Viewton?

+When you need to request data from back-end using different filters.
+Library aggregate all common cases of querying data: filtering, count, sum, aggregation

 - **Primary Usage**: Viewton is designed for databases using Hibernate and SQL.
 - **Recommended Setup**: Using database views for optimized performance, though it works just as well with regular entities.